From the founder of the Holosapiens Project

 HuangBai PhellodendronBark

 Some other herbs that clear damp-heat are Long Dan Cao (Gentiana Scabra) - "dragon gallbladder herb".
-As its name suggests - it enters the Gall Bladder and clears damp-heat that manifests in jaundice; it also enters the Gall bladder's partner organ - The Liver - and relieves itching, pain or swelling in the genital area (the Liver channel circulates the external genitals); Ku Shen (Sophora flavescens) – “bitter root”- kills parasites and can also be used topically for damp toxin skin lesions; Qin Pi (Fraxinus rhynchophylla) - bark of Korean ash branch - benefits the eyes, and clears superficial visual obstruction; Hu Huang Lian (Picrorhiza scrophulariaeflora) is another herb with the color yellow.
+As its name suggests - it enters the Gallbladder and clears damp-heat that manifests in jaundice; it also enters the Gallbladder's partner organ - The Liver - and relieves itching, pain or swelling in the genital area (the Liver channel circulates the external genitals); Ku Shen (Sophora flavescens) – “bitter root”- kills parasites and can also be used topically for damp toxin skin lesions; Qin Pi (Fraxinus rhynchophylla) - bark of Korean ash branch - benefits the eyes, and clears superficial visual obstruction; Hu Huang Lian (Picrorhiza scrophulariaeflora) is another herb with the color yellow.
 Translated as "barbarian yellow link" it benefits damp-heat dysentery and can also reduce childhood nutritional impairment.
 (2)

 Healing foods